pbeaman/persistit/doc/BasicAPI.rst

 Basic API
 =========

-Akiban Persistit stores data as key-value pairs in highly optimized B-Tree.
+Akiban Persistit stores data as key-value pairs in highly optimized B+Tree.
 (Actually, implements `B-Link Tree <http://www.cs.cornell.edu/courses/cs4411/2009sp/blink.pdf>`_ trees for greater concurrency).
 Like a Java Map implementation, Persistit associates at most one value with each unique instance of a Key value.

 Persistit provides classes and methods to access and modify keys and their associated values.
 Application code calls Persistit API methods to store, fetch, traverse and remove keys and records to and from the database.